 The Netherlands has decided to delay and stretch out its acquisition of the F-35 Joint Strike Fighter.
 In a July 1 letter to parliament, Defense Minister Hans Hillen says that a revised plan, reflecting the most recent schedule changes, “starts the flow of production aircraft in 2019, and lasts until 2027.”
 If, as is most likely, those are delivery years, they represent a three-to-four-year slip relative to the numbers in the most recent production, sustainment and follow-on ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Dutch Stretch Out JSF Acquisition Plan".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Dutch Stretch Out JSF Acquisition Plan".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.